 The buffer provided for the Wastewater Management Facility has prevented the encroachment of sensitive development in the vicinity of the WMF.

-The EPA licensed premises for the Shepparton Wastewater Management Facility covers an extensive area extending north and south of Daldy Road.
-GVW's land to the north of Daldy Road contains numerous lagoons for the treatment of wastewater as well as land for irrigation of treated wastewater for pasture and woodlots.
+The EPA licensed premises for the Shepparton Wastewater Management Facility covers an extensive area extending north and south of Daidy Road.
+GVW's land to the north of Daidy